 - Many urban farms choose the term farm because they tend animals as well as grow plants.
 Chickens coops for eggs and/or meat, beehives for honey, and rabbit hutches for meat and/or fur are the most common urban farm livestock elements.
 Turkeys, goats, and even pigs are also raised on urban farms.
-The space needed to graze sheep or cattle/cows is too great for most urban farms, some suburban farms, however, have larger grazing livestock.
+The space needed to graze sheep or cattle/cows are too great for most urban farms, some suburban farms, however, have larger grazing livestock.

 - Sometimes urban farmers see themselves as farms rather than gardeners because even if they don't have any livestock, they feed more than the household that tends the farm.
 They either sell or donate a significant amount of the food they grow.

 One can also do a simple internet search, of course, but a lot of urban farms don't have websites.
 An alternative method is to look around at local farmers markets.
 Some urban farms will have a stand at markets where they will sell their harvests.
 Or, ask around at farmers markets, since many people involved in the local foods movement will know about any local farms.

 How to Start an Urban Farm

 This may seem obvious, but first and foremost you need a piece of land.
 You may also want to make sure you have permission to farm it.

 Second, you'll want to have the soil tested.
 In some urban areas, the soil carries enough toxins so growing food in it isn't the best idea.
 Ways around that roadblock include creating raised beds or doing a full-on soil replacement.